tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 [Kanji](https://wikiless.org/wiki/Kanji?lang=en)
 were imported from China a long time ago.
 They are logo-graphic characters used to write words and parts of words.
-To truly learn kanji you need to read Japanese for thousands of hours, the resources listed below are designed to prime your brain for recognizing the characters and make transition to reading easier.
+To truly learn kanji you need to read native Japanese texts for thousands of hours.
+Kanji study is meant to prime your brain for recognizing the characters and make transition to reading easier.

 The most recent method for learning kanji is referred to as